 We don't want to waste our time when we could be creating.
 Let others learn as they may.

-And most important I think we feel that we have nothing to share with someone else.
-Why would anyone want to listen to what we say?
+And most important I think we feel that we have nothing to share with any other creative.
+Why would anyone want to listen to what I say?
 Our confidence is shot.

 I know I may be oversimplifying each artists situation, but can you honestly say that absolutely none of this applies to you?